 1. "Check Yes or No"

-This may be one of the most charming music video in existence.
-The video watches a romance blossom from childhood into adulthood, starring actor-singer-songwriter Michael Ray Ryan and Texas Bikini Team founder Dawn Waggoner as the couple.
+This may be one of the most charming music videos in existence.
+The video watches a romance blossom from childhood into adulthood, starring actor-singer-songwriter Michael Ray Ryan and Texas Bikini Team founder Dawn Waggoner as a couple.
 Keep an eye on that note.